acarrizosa/Uset/README.md

         output2

 Note that although this example does not provide a good estimate of the uncovered set it *can* quickly provide an adequate estimate of the yolk if we set yolkint.fine to 0.01.
 That is, if the exact shape of the uncovered set is not of interest, it may be more efficient to only estimate the yolk, which can be found pretty quicly.
-It is always quicker to include a coarse search for the uncovered set though, because it can point the function to a narrower search area for the uncovered set.
+It is always quicker to include a coarse search for the uncovered set though, because it can point the function to a narrower search area for the yolk.